Wireless Telephone Service

 State wireless contracts are available and have been structured to permit state agencies to work directly with contract vendors.
 Vendor personnel will be available to assist agencies in determining usage requirements, coverage area, and other alternatives that the vendor has available to best meet subscriber needs.
 Before making a selection, it would be prudent to contact several vendors to help determine which vendor's service best meets agency needs for a particular subscriber.

-There are a number of state contracts with several vendors from which an agency may choose to procure wireless telephone equipment, services, and accessories.
+There are a number of state contracts with several vendors from which an agency may choose to procure wireless telephone equipment, services, and accessories; see state wireless contract information.
 After gaining approval to acquire service and then reviewing and considering subscriber needs and various offerings, an agency may choose the service with the best price and usage package/plan which meets the subscriber's requirements.
 A purchase or release order with the appropriate contract item numbers must be prepared and presented to the vendor.
-The vendor or Office of State Purchasing personnel can assist with identifying contract numbers and other ordering information.
+The vendor or Office of State Procurement personnel can assist with identifying contract numbers and other ordering information.

 At the time of order, it will be necessary for the agency to provide the vendor with a copy of the approval authority's documentation in order to acquire cellular service or equipment.
-Whether approval authority is through the OTM Director or from a department secretary, university president, or chancellor (when OTM has delegated such cellular approval authority), the written approval documentation must be provided to the vendor prior to acquisition.
+Whether approval authority is through OTS or from a department secretary, university president, or chancellor (i.e., when OTS has delegated such cellular approval authority), the written approval documentation must be provided to the vendor prior to acquisition.
 Vendors are not able to provide equipment or service without written, authorized approval.
-OTM furnishes the vendors with the identity of authorized approval authorities and updates the approved list as changes occur.
+OTS furnishes the vendors with the identity of authorized approval authorities and updates the approved list as changes occur.

 If available state contracts for wireless equipment and service do not meet a specific business need, it may be necessary to separately bid for the required service or equipment.
-OTM's approval will be required to acquire telecommunications service or equipment not on a state contract.
-If a competitive bid is required, approval from the Office of State Purchasing may also be required prior to bidding.
+OTS' approval will be required to acquire telecommunications service or equipment not on a state contract.
+If a competitive bid is required, approval from the Office of State Procurement may also be required prior to bidding.
 When state contracts terminate, it will be necessary to select a replacement cellular provider and issue a new purchase or release order.
-For contract information, use AGPS or contact the Office of State Purchasing or the OTM Wireless Services section.
+For contract information, use AGPS, contact the Office of State Procurement or contact OTS at 225.342.4774.